mia-platform/documentation/docs/release-notes/platform_10-8-0_releasenotes.md

 We have introduced a new section named `User Preferences`, in which SaaS users can customize their experience in Console according to their own preferences.
 For instance, inside this section, it is now possible to manage the receipt of an invitation email that is sent when you are added to a Company.
 This section is accessible from the dropdown menu of the Console Launchbar when hovering over the user avatar.

-### Improvements

 ### Bug Fix

 This version addressed a few bugs, here is a comprehensive list:

 * We fixed a bug that wrongly showed the CronJobs in the list of Microservices inside of the Authorization section
 * It has been solved a bug that prevented the correct merge of configurations within a branch including `/` in its name
 * We have fixed an issue with paginated identities tables that were changing the list order of some identities each time the page was refreshed

 ## Fast Data